Charles de Cossé, 1st Duke of Brissac: Reign of Henry IV

-The Assassination of Henry III led to the end of the siege on Paris, with Navarre, now styling himself Henry IV entering Normandy with the remnants of the royal army.
+The Assassination of Henri III led to the end of the siege on Paris, with Navarre, now styling himself Henry IV entering Normandy with the remnants of the royal army.
 Many towns in Normandy gave their submission to him, among them Dieppe.
 Rouen however refused, and Aumale and Brissac who were present in the city, called urgently for Mayenne to arrive to resist Henry.
 In September Mayenne was handed a bruising defeat at Arques in Normandy.
 Brissac fought with Mayenne during the battle.

 Mayenne was unwilling to counternance the social radicalism of the ligue, and when opportunity arose he subverted their conseil de l'union, and moved power to his own conseil de l'état.
 Unlike the ligueur council, this was filled with powerful aristocrats that Mayenne trusted.
 Among them were his cousins Aumale and Elbeuf; the lieutenant-general of Champagne de Rosne, the governor of Bourges La Châtre and Brissac.